-The cost of chronic disease is that our annual medical expenditure is about \$4 trillion a year.
-Two-thirds of your premium goes to the health insurance company for its overhead and profits.
-One-third gets spent on the sick.
-Of that one-third, 86 percent goes to treating the chronically diseased ineffectively.
-Fourteen percent of the one-third goes to the stuff that medicine can actually do something about.
-That means five percent of your health insurance premium is not wasted.
-The amount spent on chronic
+The cost of chronic disease is such that U.S. medical expenditure is now about \$4 trillion a year.
+In 2008, Price Waterhouse Cooper estimated that roughly half of all U.S. medical expenditure was wasted on unnecessary procedures, administrative inefficiencies, treatment of preventable conditions and so on.
+Add in fraud and abuse and we are wasting well more than a trillion dollars.
+We also know 86 percent of overall health-care spending goes to treating the chronically diseased ineffectively.
+Of the remaining 14 percent, half goes to the stuff that medicine can actually do something about.
+That means seven percent of health-care spending is not wasted.
+The amount spent on chronic disease is a waste.